neilyoung/t265pose/README.md

 | longitude | Float  | WGS84 longitude of the geo reference                              |
 | altitude  | Float  | Altitude in m of the geo reference                                |
 | heading   | Float  | Heading of the geo reference (North/East/South/West 0/90/180/270) |

+For the meaning of this configuration element please refer to section [Geo referencing](#geo_referencing).

 ### Stop tracking operation (`STOP_OPERATION`)